pacifics/PassDao/README.md

 - Make a proposal will cost and a period to consider or set the proposal is foreseen before voting process.
 For funding and Dao rules proposals, fees return to the creator if the quorum is reached.

-- The shareholders should vote as it's the only way to recieve board meeting fees and contractor tokens.
+- The shareholders should vote on contractor proposals as it's the only way to recieve board meeting fees and contractor tokens.

 - The Dao will decide when the shares and contractor tokens can be transfered.